 As a result of the ongoing impact related to COVID-19, Canada Post has adjusted their processes.
-All mail (including complaint forms and/or other documentation) that requires a signature can no longer be delivered to the College office.
-As such, we request that all mailed items be sent to the College as regular mail.
+All mail that requires a signature can no longer be delivered to the College office.
+If you must send mail to the College, we request that all mailed items be sent to the College as regular mail.
+Given that most staff are working remotely, we would strongly suggest that all communications be sent electronically.
+There will be delays in processing mail sent to the College.

 One key role of the College is to consider and investigate reports and complaints made by members of the public regarding the conduct of members of the College.
 The College’s primary mandate is the protection of the public interest, and all information it receives concerning the conduct of College members is assessed with this mandate foremost in mind, while ensuring a fair and just process.